Welcome to the Dance Movement Therapy Association of Australasia

 - providing a means of communication, education and networking between dance movement therapists, other health professionals, employers and clients

 - liaising with other relevant peak and professional bodies

-- offering Professional Membership status to applicants who meet the training criteria, and Associate, Student or Overseas membership to others interested in dance-movement therapy.
+- offering Associate, Provisional Professional and Professional Membership status to applicants who meet the training criteria, and Student or General membership to others interested in dance movement therapy.

 Member resources include the opportunity for recognition as a dance movement therapist, bi-annual journal, regular news of events, insurance, library and professional development opportunities.